lammps/lammps/doc/src/Errors_messages.rst

    other.

-*Must set number of threads via package omp command* Because you are using the USER-OMP package, set the number of threads via its settings, not by the pair_style snap nthreads setting.
+*Must set number of threads via package omp command* Because you are using the OPENMP package, set the number of threads via its settings, not by the pair_style snap nthreads setting.

 *Must shrink-wrap piston boundary*